 Whether you’re using Jenkins, BuildKite, GitLab CI, GitHub Actions, TeamCity, or any of the other CI orchestration tools that exist, you’ll need to have access to macOS build machines (often called runners, workers, or agents).
 Of course, macOS only runs on genuine Apple Mac computers, which is where MacStadium comes in!
 We can provide the infrastructure and help you connect to your CI orchestration software.

 When you’re just starting out, one or two Mac minis at MacStadium might be a great way to provide your team with an always-on Mac build machine (instead of keeping it under your desk).
-It’s inexpensive and easy to set up with a 7-day risk-free trial!
+It’s inexpensive and easy to set up.

 As your team grows, codebases and testing become more complex and PRs get more frequent.
 You can either start exploring virtualized Mac clouds for added stability and automation or just keep adding Macs and look for tools to automate bare metal clouds.